1) What is the difference between the QA and software testing?

 8) What does the test strategy include?

-The test strategy includes introduction, resource, scope and schedule for test activities, test tools, test priorities, test planning and the types of test that has to be performed.
+The test strategy includes an introduction, resource, scope and schedule for test activities, test tools, test priorities, test planning and the types of test that has to be performed.

 9) Mention the different types of software testing?